aws-samples/aws-get-started-workshop/content/01-up-front-tasks/04-address-prerequisites.md

 As an example, this guide uses the prefix **`example`** throughout.
 As you progress through the guide, you're expected to replace this example prefix with your own identifier.

 {{% notice tip %}}
-**More Extensive Resource Naming Standards:** As you progress on your journey, you may find it useful to adopt more extensive cloud resource naming standards.
+**More extensive resource naming standards:** As you progress on your journey, you may find it useful to adopt more extensive cloud resource naming standards.
 {{% /notice %}}

-## 5. Identify Your preferred AWS Region
+## 5. Identify your preferred AWS Region(s)

-When you build out the foundation of your AWS environment using the AWS Control Tower service, you will need to specify a “home” AWS region in which AWS Control Tower will configure a set of resources.
-Typically, this AWS region will be the AWS region in which you expect to host most of your workloads.
+AWS provides you with a diverse set of AWS Regions in which you can deploy and operate your workloads.
+You'll need to identity the Region(s) in which you'll deploy your first proof of value workloads into production.
 See [AWS Regions and Availability Zones](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) for a list of the current regions.

+This step-by-step instructions in this guide assume that you'll focus on using a single Region in this early stage of your journey.

+{{% notice info %}}
+**Specify a "home" Region for AWS Control Tower:** In the next section, when you build out the base foundation of your AWS environment using the AWS Control Tower service, you will need to specify a “home” AWS Region in which AWS Control Tower will configure a set of resources.
+Typically, this Region will be the same Region in which you expect to host most of your initial workloads.
+{{% /notice %}}